jonathanstathakis/cms/alsace/cms_alsace.md

 ### Labelling Terms

+#### General

 - [@wsearch_alsacelabel]
-	- label can consist od:
+	- in alsace, the label can consist of the following fields, depending on its consigned appellation:
 		- vineyard name
 		- grape variety
 		- appellation title